 Yes.
 In arbitration proceedings, certain procedural steps are required under the Arbitration Act, which include: equal treatment and due process (Art.
 25); tribunal's authority (Kompetenz-Kompetenz) (Art.
 23.1); time limitation for arguing the tribunal's jurisdiction (Art.
 23.2); prior notice of oral hearings (Art.
-32.3); accessibility to other party's brief and all evidence (Art.
+32.3); accessibility to the other party's brief and all of the evidence (Art.
 32.4); form of awards (Art.
-39);

-and completion of arbitral proceedings (Art.
+39); and completion of arbitral proceedings (Art.
 40).
-The Arbitration Act further provides the rules for the arbitration proceedings which involve a court's intervention and/or assistance (Art.
+The Arbitration Act further provides rules for arbitration proceedings which involve a court's intervention and/or assistance (Art.
 35).